The ULTIMATE Stock Tank Pool DIY Setup Guide (3 easy steps)!

 Step 1: Tank size and location

 Flat & Level No matter where you put your pool, you'll need two things for its location: 1) it should be flat: free of rocks, roots, and humps, and 2) the location should be level (minimal or no slope).
 Many owners already have a spot in their yard that fits this requirement, but double-check with a construction level and visual inspection first.
-It may pay off to level the area with a shovel and some sand.
+Consider leveling the area with a shovel and some sand.

 Decks We highly recommend against placing stock tank pools on decks, due to their weight.
-However, if you decide to place it on a deck, be VERY careful about weight.
-An 8' stock tank weighs as much as a large SUV when filled, so be sure the structure can hold it.
+An 8' stock tank weighs as much as a large SUV when filled, so it’s best to build a deck around the tank.

 ⚠️ Safety and drowning prevention PLEASE PLEASE PLEASE don’t underestimate the drowning risk of stock tank pools, especially for young children.
 No matter their size, pools present a significant drowning risk and it is up to you to decide whether a pool of any kind is right for you.
 See our Pool Safety and Drowning Prevention Guide for 5 tips to make your pool safe.